-Another natural treatment for treating irregular periods is ginger since studies have demonstrated its benefits to women who are experiencing heavy menstrual bleeding.
+Another natural treatment for treating irregular periods is ginger.
+Studies have demonstrated its benefits to women who are experiencing heavy menstrual bleeding.
 Ginger supplements may help reduce the amount of blood lost during your period.

 What you can do to maintain your all-round health

-You need to understand that changes in your weight can affect your periods, so it is essential that you maintain a healthy weight since it can help regulate your periods.
-In fact, overweight or being underweight can also cause irregular menstruation.
+Changes in your weight can affect your periods, so it is essential that you maintain a healthy weight.
+In fact, being overweight or underweight can also cause irregular menstruation.

 The most significant thing you can do to maintain your weight is to exercise or at least have an active lifestyle.
-You can perform a 30-minute aerobic exercise every day for several weeks, and you will notice that you’ll experience fewer symptoms and pains during your period.
+If you perform 30 minutes of aerobic exercise every day for several weeks, you will notice that you’ll experience fewer symptoms and pain during your period.

-It would help if you also examined your diet, because eating too little food or not getting the right type and mix of nutrients may affect your hypothalamus, adrenal glands, and pituitary.
-These are the type of glands that regulate your hormones.
-It is recommended that you consume 225 to 325 grams of carbs per day to maintain a healthy diet.
+It would help if you also examined your diet, because eating too little food or not getting the right type and mix of nutrients may affect your hypothalamus, adrenal and pituitary glands.
+These are the glands that regulate your hormones.
+It is recommended that you consume 225 to 325 grams of carbohydrates per day to maintain a healthy diet.